ewsgit/Ewsgit-OS/README.md

 8. auto installed popos shell (tiling window manager for gnome) [gnome desktop only]
 9. basic neovim preinstallation
 10. auto-installed color picker tool [gnome desktop only]

+# Steps to install

+1. Download the latest arch linux iso [ArchLinux](https://archlinux.org)
+2. Install archlinux without a desktop enviroment (this can be done with the command "archinstall" and the minimal install)
+3. follow the setup wizzard
+4. You should now be done :D